Look Out for Delivery Drivers

 A driver under pressure to make timely deliveries may also make poor choices.
 As the shopping season begins to ramp up, there will be more delivery vehicles on the road and in your neighborhood.
 Be extra vigilant and allow plenty of space when you find yourself near one.

 At Stabinski and Funt, P.A., we handle a wide range of auto and truck accident cases.
-For 45 years, we have been the trusted advocates for countless traffic collision victims and their families throughout South Florida.
+For 45 years, we have been the trusted advocates for countless traffic collision victims and their families throughout Florida.
 If you are trying to put your life back together after a crash, or if you have more questions about this topic, feel free to contact us by calling 305-643-3100 or filling out a free case evaluation form

 Categories: